 Myles and Fenella Smith have co-authored a book Breeds, illustrated by Greg, which is due to be published by Square Peg in 2014.

 Most of our animations are comedy, though we have ventured into dark fairy tales too.
 We started out writing short animated sketches and continue to create ideas for short series and individual sketches.
 We have also developed and made a half hour comedy pilot.

-We have worked with the BBC, Hit Entertainment, Fabrique D'Images and Entertainment One to develop new series ideas.
+We have worked with the BBC, Nickelodeon, Disney, Hit Entertainment, Fabrique D'Images and Entertainment One to develop new series ideas.
 That means starting with a basic premise for an idea, developing character profiles, the world, the rules of the world, writing an animation bible for the series, as well as developing story ideas and a pilot script.